jaihon1/ift6289-project/README.md

 python main.py --cfg cfg/coco_attn2.yml --manualSeed 10 --gpu 0 --with_vqa
 ````

-If you want to record your experiment on comet_ml, you can add an environment variable names `COMET_API_KEY` which contains your API key from Comet ml.
+If you want to record your experiment on comet_ml, you can add an environment variable named `COMET_API_KEY` which contains your API key from Comet ml.
 Then, you can simply add the argument `--comet` to your run.

 ### Start training from a previous epoch
 In the case that you want to restart training your model, you can modify the `NET_G` parameter in [coco_attn2.yml](src/attnGAN/code/cfg/coco_attn2.yml).
-For example, if I have a model trained up until epoch 50 called and I want to continue its training, I can modify NET_G to the filepath where this model is saved.
+For example, if you have a model trained up until epoch 50 and you want to continue its training, you can modify `NET_G` to the filepath where this model is saved.
 Your model should always be saved in the `OUTPUT_DIR` that you have given in [coco_attn2.yml](src/attnGAN/code/cfg/coco_attn2.yml). `NET_G` takes the generator filepath.
 Your model should then be saved under the name of `netG_epoch_50.pth.tar`.
 ````yaml
 TRAIN:
   NET_G: 'netG_epoch_50.pth.tar' # filepath to where your model is saved, put the generator file